-Today Human Resources has many options for administering salary compensation and employee benefits plans online.
-Organization websites now offer employees numerous features such as health care insurance enrollment and online Summary Plan Descriptions (SPDs), retirement planning and retirement calculators, 401(k) plan maintenance, and more.
-This course teaches what your organization must consider when launching websites that administer compensation and benefits for employees.
-You will learn about compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), ...More
+Today Human Resources has many options for administering compensation and employee benefits plans online.
+Organizations are leveraging cloud, mobile and digital platforms offering employees numerous features such as health care insurance enrollment and online Summary Plan Descriptions (SPDs), retirement planning and retirement calculators, 401(k) plan maintenance, career planning, wellness activities and more.
+This course teaches what your organization must consider when optimizing the administration, communication, and utilization of total rewards to evaluate the business impact to the ...More

 This online math course teaches everyday mathematics used in Human Resource Management.
 We begin with a discussion of basic mathematics, including math order of operations and types of measurement.
 Then we look at how calculating percentages and percentiles can be used to analyze Human Resource data.
 We show you how to calculate the slope of a line for line graphs.
 Then we teach techniques involved in the procurement of salary survey data, including random sampling.
 We show you how to analyze this salary data using a histogram to view normal distribution, skewness, and outliers.
 After...More

-This course describes the economic, social, organizational and technical environments that influence compensation and benefits administration in the United States.
+This course describes the economic, social, organizational, and technical environments that influence compensation and benefits programs in the United States.
 Current and historical influences are discussed.
 Employment demographics and trends are examined.
-Labor markets, worker values, organization factors and the impact of the Internet are a few of the topics covered.
+Labor markets, worker values, organization factors, and the impact of technology are a few of the topics covered.

 This online course offers an overview of various U.S. federal employment laws that impact compensation and benefits administration.
 This information is critical because we live in a litigious society.
 Employers and Human Resources professionals must know exactly what federal law requires regarding employee compensation and benefits administration.
 They also must understand federal employment law requirements regarding record keeping, hiring, and discharge to insure compliance with employment law, labor laws, and regulations affecting compensation and benefits management.